Nestled near the source of the River Nile in a city called Jinja, Uganda, stories of loss and hardship occur on a daily basis.

 Generational poverty is a complex problem not solved with a single solution.
 There are many worthy organizations with their feet on the ground in Uganda, working directly with the parents and children suffering because of generational poverty.

-Our role is to ensure these people can continue doing the work they do to combat the lack of education and resources that keeps these people trapped in poverty.
-Diapers are an expense that places a financial burden on the local organizations working to lift individuals out of poverty.
+Our role is to ensure the staff at Amani and HEAL can continue doing the work they do to combat the lack of education and resources that keeps people trapped in poverty.
+Diapers are an expense that places a financial burden on the local organizations.
 Diaper need – the lack of this basic necessity – creates a serious roadblock to defeating generational poverty.

 That’s where you fit in.
 Your support of Jake’s Diapers is a vital piece of the puzzle so that we can send much-needed diapers – a basic health supply – to people doing good in the world.
 This allows these groups to focus on working directly with individuals stuck in poverty because of abandonment, social stigmas and loss.